-Fundraising sales and event proceeds by parish elementary schools or parish elementary school-sponsored clubs and organizations for the exclusive support of the school are exempt from paying sales tax, pursuant to KRS 139.497.
+Fundraising sales and event proceeds by parish elementary schools or parish elementary school-sponsored clubs and organizations for the exclusive support of the school are exempt from paying sales tax, pursuant to KRS 139.497 if funds are deposited in a separate school fundraising checking account.

-Fundraising sales and events by a parish or parish organization (this includes parishes that support a Regional School) would be subject to sales tax once the gross sales from these events collectively exceed the \$1,000 threshold in any given calendar year, pursuant to KRS 139.496.
+Effective March 26, 2019, fundraising sales and events by a parish or parish organization (this includes parishes that support a Regional School) previously subject to sales tax became exempt from sales tax pursuant to KRS 139.496.
+With the law change, admission fees also became exempt from sales tax.

-The \$1,000 exemption does not apply to activities where nonprofit organizations conduct regular selling activities in competition with private business (Thrift Stores), pursuant to KRS 139.496.
+The exemption does not apply to activities where nonprofit organizations conduct regular selling activities in competition with private business (Thrift Stores, Retail Alcohol, etc.), pursuant to KRS 139.496.
 The Thrift Store would be required to pay sales tax on gross sales.
+Retail sales of alcohol at any parish event, including fundraising events, are also subject to sales tax.